How to Install Python 3.14 on Ubuntu

 Conclusion

 Python 3.14 brings the newest interpreter features and free-threaded runtime experiments to Ubuntu through the Deadsnakes PPA or source compilation.
-Your system now runs Python 3.14 alongside Ubuntu’s default interpreter, isolated through virtual environments and controlled via update-alternatives for safe version switching.
-Adopt Python 3.14 early to validate ecosystem compatibility and benchmark performance improvements while monitoring security advisories for community-maintained packages through the October 2030 support window.
+Your system can run Python 3.14 alongside Ubuntu’s default interpreter using versioned binaries and virtual environments, while you track security advisories through the October 2030 support window.

 Useful Links